My ego keeps my ass in a sling.

-Seeing that I have victoriously strong armed the wrestling match with addiction who could have predicted lurking behind all that I would have come to cheap shots and low blows with ego?
+I am seeing that I have victoriously strong-armed the wrestling match with addiction which could have predicted lurking behind all that I would have come to cheap shots and low blows with ego?

-Nowadays I can see more clearly what was really going on.
+Nowadays, I can see more clearly what was going on.

 Comparing my old negative ego brain with my new brain is like driving a Volkswagen compared to a Porsche.

 Until I met my (soon to be) husband, I really didn’t know the real difference between my a practical economy car and his hot luxury sports car.
-I assumed luxury cars were driven by assholes, and normal cars were for kind folk, like me.
+I assumed luxury cars were driven by assholes, and regular vehicles were for kind folks, like me.

-You see, ego told me the same thing about skinny people, rich people and smart people as it did about sports cars- those fancy ass ideals existed in a world I never understood and held deep resentment toward.
-By this I mean, I conditioned myself or let my ego drive the Volkswagen never allowing the Porche in me to truly shine through.
+You see, ego told me the same thing about skinny people, rich people, and smart people as it did about sports cars- those fancy-ass ideals existed in a world I never understood and held deep resentment toward.
+By this, I mean, I conditioned myself or let my ego drive the Volkswagen never allowing the Porche in me to shine through truly.

-So what do we do with this bad relationship with ego in its negative functions, anyway?
+So what do we do with this bad relationship with ego in its adverse functions, anyway?

 A healthy ego is essential for happiness, fulfillment, and resilience.